nullfoxh/PlateBuffer/README.md

 ## Technical limitations

 The TBC client's API is quite limited compared to later versions with both the Combatlog and UnitBuff missing a lot of data.
-This means we can only track one instance of each spell and we need to rely on a database for durations outside of our own auras.
+This means we can only track one instance of each aura and we need to rely on a database for durations outside of our own auras.
 We also can not account for talented durations.

 ## Known issues

 * The cooldown texture will flicker when a nameplate moves.
-You have the option to disable the texture completely.
+You have the option to disable the texture.

 ## Credits and acknowledgements